jsgosnell/Starter_code/2020_BIO_2100_Quizzes/Quiz_6.md

-Building on earlier experiments (Quiz 5\!), a group of scientists is now considering if the usefulness of 2 different predators in controlling herbivory by an invasive species aphid.
+Building on earlier experiments (Quiz 5\!), a group of scientists is now considering if the usefulness of 2 different predators in controlling herbivory by an invasive aphid.
 Scientists measure the number of damaged leaves along 10 m surveys in fields that have had no biocontrol (control) and those where parasitic wasps (Figure 1) or predatory ladybugs (Figure 2) have been released.
 Data is available using